It's Crit Time Again!

 One of the tougher parts of creating critique groups (aside from finding people to join) is finding a place to host it.
 Unless everyone is local, there's no central place for people to share their work.

 I've had great luck with Yahoo Groups for this.
 I've been in three different critique groups using this service, and it makes it a lot easier.
-You can invite folks to join, have a forum and a site to upload work and critiques, and email the group as a whole.
+You can invite people to join, have a forum and a site to upload work and critiques, and email the group as a whole.
 Everything is private and you can control who joins.

 It's not a bad idea to think about what you want and how much time you can spend.
 A hard-core group that wants to submit a chapter a week won't work for someone who wants a once-a-month schedule.
-People looking for plotting and story development help want different things than writers looking to polish finished drafts.
+People looking for plotting and story development help for first drafts want different things than writers looking to polish finished drafts.

 Going in prepared increases your chances of success.

 So that's the deal.
 Anyone who'd like to find some fellow critiquers can let me know.
-With luck this will team up some good folks and help some writers.
-Worst case, I added yet another Yahoo group to my name (grin).